 Experience the aromatic scents of an actual Amish sleigh ride over a frosty, snow-covered trail on a brisk winter’s evening.
 This one-of-a-kind ca...View full details

-Our premium, all-natural, hand-poured soy candles are crafted from soybeans that were harvested right here in the midwest.
+Our premium, all-natural, hand-poured Amish farmhouse soy candles are crafted from soybeans that were harvested right here in the Midwest.
 These extra-scented farmhouse candles are each hand-poured by the Bontrager family right here in our local Amish community and feature the perfect combination of natural wax, 100% cotton wicks, and clean, fresh fragrances to give you the best possible scent throw from your candle.

 The process starts with Mr. Bontrager loading the kitchen table with the mason jars and the box of pure soy wax that will be used to make today’s candles.
 The two oldest daughters soon get busy washing and drying each of the jars and the lids that will be used for this candle batch.